-Our research shows that hosting GenAI workloads on premises, either in a traditional Dell solution or using managed Dell APEX Subscriptions, could significantly lower your GenAI costs over 4 years compared to hosting these workloads in the cloud.
-In fact, we found that a Dell AI Factory on-premises solution could reduce costs by at much as 71 percent vs. a comparable AWS SageMaker solution and as much as 61 percent vs. a comparable AWS SageMaker solution and as much as 61 percent vs. a comparable Azure ML solution.
-These results show that organizations looking to implement GenAI and reap the business benefits to come can find many advantages in an on-premises Dell AI Factory solution, whether they opt to purchase and manage it themselves or engage with Dell APEX Subscriptions.
-Choosing an on-premises Dell AI Factory solution could save your organization significantly over hosting GenAI in the cloud, while giving you control over the security and privacy of your data as well as any updates and changes to the environment, and while ensuring your environment is managed consistently.
+Our research shows that hosting GenAl workloads on premises, either in a traditional Dell solution or using managed Dell APEX Infrastructure, could significantly lower your GenAl costs over 4 years compared to hosting these workloads in the cloud.
+In fact, we found that a Dell AI Factory on-premises solution could reduce costs by as much as 63 percent vs. a comparable AWS SageMaker solution and as much as 61 percent vs. a comparable Azure ML solution.
+These results show that organizations looking to implement GenAl and reap the business benefits to come can find many advantages in an on-premises Dell AI Factory solution, whether they opt to purchase and manage it themselves or engage with Dell APEX Infrastructure.
+Choosing an on-premises Dell AI Factory solution could save your organization significantly over hosting GenAl in the cloud, while giving you control over the security and privacy of your data as well as any updates and changes to the environment, and while ensuring your environment is managed consistently.